 - Back to work sooner.
 All of the above advantages of The QuickComfort Rhinoplasty™ lead to one final conclusion… you are able to get back to work and normal activities sooner.
 In most cases, you will look perfectly normal on the 4th day after the cast comes off with just a touch of concealer at the corner of each under eye (and sometimes even that is not necessary).
 Most patients are easily able to return to work one week after surgery, and exercise and other non-stenuous physical activity is usually possible between 10 and 14 days after the procedure.

-Are you considering rhinoplasty in New York City?
+Are you considering rhinoplasty in Los Angeles?
 We offer the most innovative techniques and the quickest recovery times in the safest environment possible.
 Please feel free to contact us online or call our office at 917-703-7069.

 What are the steps of a typical rhinoplasty?